ThatArhamGuy/arham/content/posts/02 Civil rebellions and tribal uprisings.md

 The colonial Lizum also changed the tribal peoples relationship with forest before they saw forest as a place which is the good demand for food and shelter after the colonial government came it changed all of it .
 It usurped the forest lands end the village common land eight refused to let cultivation shift to new areas

-The government officials intensified and expanded the system of [[Begar]].
+The government officials intensified and expanded the system of Begar.